ufclas/ufclas-mercurytemplates/README.md

 ```

 ## Tweaks the following
-  - remove "Category" and "Tag" from before the category Title in archives
+  - Remove "Category" and "Tag" from before the category Title in archives
-  - shortcode to dynamically update year in the footer
+  - Shortcode to dynamically update year in the footer (`[year]`)
-  - Disable core blocks.
+  - Disable core block patterns
-  - Make it so regular Adminstrators don't wipe out iframes when editing pages
+  - Make it so regular Administrators don't wipe out iframes when editing pages (unfiltered_html capability)
-  - Add Google Analytics and Google Tag Manager to the Customizer
+  - Add Google Analytics and Google Tag Manager fields to the Customizer
-  - Add custom class to style the Gravity forms button
+  - Add custom class to style Gravity Forms buttons with animated border style
-  - prevent long ig posts from corrupting social banner's layout in mobile
+  - Prevent long Instagram posts from corrupting social banner's layout in mobile
-  - clean up button with underline style
+  - Clean up button with underline style appearance
-  - remove weird paragraph from above the livewhale feed block
+  - Remove empty paragraph elements from above the LiveWhale feed block
-  - Make the WP standard details block visually pleasing
+  - Make the WP standard details block visually pleasing with custom styling
-  - reduce space on filter dropdowns
+  - Reduce space on filter dropdown menus
-  - make break tags in menu items spaced properly
+  - Make break tags in menu items spaced properly for better readability
-  - hides submenus in the footer
+  - Hide submenus in the footer for cleaner navigation
+  - Social sharing buttons with individual visibility controls and Bluesky support
+  - Widget area restrictions for non-superadmin users (admin only, preserves frontend)
+  - Full-width block quotes in article template for better visual impact
+  - Customizer section restrictions for enhanced security
+  - Themes menu access control for non-superadmins